The Down Farm Barn Project

 The Clanfield Parish Council Project to restore the historic site it now owns.

-Until fifty years or so ago, it was part of the farm; an isolated landmark visible from the Portsmouth to London Road and people travelling down Chalton Lane would have passed it, reassured they were nearing the tiny village of Clanfield
+When built, the barn was an isolated, welcome landmark, with its pond to the west.
+It was visible from the Portsmouth to London Road and people travelling down Chalton Lane would have passed it, reassured they were nearing the tiny village of Clanfield.

 You can also Follow The Down Farm Barn Project story on Facebook